About Heritage Education Funds

 -

-- If you are a parent and/or legal guardian and are contributing to your child's RESP, download form HRSDC 0073 E
+- If you are a parent and/or legal guardian and are contributing to your child's RESP, download form HRSDE 0093 E (The original form must be forwarded to the RESP promoter).

 -

 Not at all.
-Your Beneficiary is eligible for the CLB commencing with the year of birth or the year your Beneficiary became a Canadian resident.
+Your beneficiary is eligible for the CLB* commencing with the year of birth or the year your beneficiary became a Canadian resident.
 If you have not applied for the CLB right away, the Federal Government will still make payments for the previous years.
 All you need to do is to apply for the CLB.

 ALBERTA (ACES):